Our 1994 Class C Motorhome Renovation (for under $500!)

 After:

-Grand Plans for this Honeymoon RV
+Grand Plans for An RV Honeymoon

 Newly married and ready to set out on our honeymoon, our goal was to hit all forty-eight contiguous states, film our adventure, and even write a book about our travels.